*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Health Benefits Of Birch Polypores

-There is a long history of the use of Birch polypores for their potent medicinal properties.
-They possess antibacterial, antifungal, and antiviral powers and can be used to treat a wide range of ailments.
+There is a long history of the use of Birch polypores or their potent medicinal properties.
+They possess antibacterial, antifungal, and antiviral powers of use in treating a wide range of ailments.
 The active substances that are mainly responsible for their high medicinal value are called triterpenoids which, in addition to its acidic, enzyme and high polysaccharide content, make the mushroom extra powerful against bacterial, viral, parasitic, and fungal infections.

 A very popular traditional use of Birch polypores is as a natural bandage.
 When sliced and dry, apply the mushroom to wounded or cut areas to stop bleeding and prevent bacterial infections.